numpy/numpy/doc/source/user/absolute_beginners.rst

 Just like in other Python container objects, the contents of an array can be accessed and modified by indexing or slicing the array.
 Different arrays can share the same data, so changes made on one array might be visible in another.

 Array **attributes** reflect information intrinsic to the array itself.
-If you need to get, or even set, poperties of an array without creating a new array, you can often access an array through its attributes.
+If you need to get, or even set, properties of an array without creating a new array, you can often access an array through its attributes.

 `Read more about array attributes here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_ and learn about `array objects here <https://docs.scipy.org/doc/numpy-1.17.0/reference/arrays.html>`_.